CallumMyers4/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>
+0:09 - Fixed circular dependency error preventing game from starting 0:31 - Added a simple trail to follow the ball around the screen